 It’s that feeling you wish you’d never had.
 You’re suddenly queasy.
 Your digestive system shifts violently into reverse.
-And that meal you just swallowed comes back to see the light of day.
+And that meal you just ate comes back to see the light of day.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Although it’s your belly in distress, “it is changes in your immune and/or nervous system that trigger the vomiting reflex,” says Dr. Goldman.
+Although it’s your belly in distress, “it is changes in your immune and/or nervous system that trigger the vomiting reflex,” explains Dr. Goldman.

 Neurochemicals can travel different pathways to activate receptors that start the vomiting process.